Morgan279/tikv-website/content/docs/5.1/reference/architecture/scheduling.md

 After the first type of requirements is satisfied, the system will be failure tolerable.
 After the second type of requirements is satisfied, resources will be utilized more efficiently and the system will have better scalability.

 To achieve the goals, PD needs to collect information firstly, such as state of peers, information about Raft groups and the statistics of accessing the peers.
 Then we need to specify some strategies for PD, so that PD can make scheduling plans from these information and strategies.
-Finally, PD distributes some operators to TiKV peers to complete scheduling plans.
+Finally, PD distributes some operators to TiKV peers to conduct scheduling plans.

 ## Basic scheduling operators